California Criminal Law

 6. Codifies statutes dealing with weapon management

-Your attorney will assess the facts of the case to prepare an effective criminal defense.
+Your attorney will assess the facts of the criminal case to prepare an effective defense.

 California Violation Codes